linkerd/linkerd/linkerd/docs/namer.md

 Key | Default Value | Description
 --- | ------------- | -----------
 prefix | `io.l5d.consul` | Resolves names with `/#/<prefix>`.
-experimental | _required_ | Because this namer is still considered experimental, you must set this to `true` to use it. host | `localhost` | The Consul host. port | `8500` | The Consul port. includeTag | `false` | If `true`, read a Consul tag from the path.
+host | `localhost` | The Consul host. port | `8500` | The Consul port.
+includeTag | `false` | If `true`, read a Consul tag from the path.